mizzleinetimi/jacker/PRIVACY.md

 ---

-*This privacy policy is effective as of November 1, 2025.*
+*This privacy policy is effective as of December 3, 2025.*